Metropolitan Water Company, L.P. ("Met Water") was established in 1999

 industrial use.
 Find out more about Met

-Met Water has acquired more than 3,725
+Met Water has acquired over 5,400 Groundwater Leases

-leasing groundwater rights in December of 1999.
+groundwater rights in this area in December 1999.

-favorable with landowners that Met Water has
+well received by the landowners that Met Water has

-each and every month.
+every day of each and every month.

 Water District Permits